apache/allura/Allura/docs/getting_started/using.rst

 Project Templates
 ^^^^^^^^^^^^^^^^^

-Allows to specify a template for newly created projects.
+Allows you to specify a template for newly created projects.
 The template controls default tools, permissions, labels, etc for a project.
+If a template is specified, it is used during project creation and no tool choices are possible.
 It is formatted as JSON dictionary with the following structure:

 .. code-block:: javascript